gregnz/stocks/NTNX.md

 So all the cool hardware stuff I mentioned above... you can pretty much forget about it.
 Nutanix wants to be the "enterprise cloud operating systems company", which works across your datacenter and across the cloud.

+> My take: Nutanix is sitting above your private datacenter and your public clouds and acting as an operating system across everything.

 I believe this transition is inevitable, because public clouds won't (and will never) do everything for everyone.
 Anyone who is running their own datacenter will have to make this sort of transition at some stage, otherwise you'll be left with a private datacenter that uses crappy tools and is difficult to scale, while the public cloud tools become easier and more compelling.

 The main takeaway I have (after years of experience with AWS) is ... there's no alternative to AWS'ing your private datacenter.
 You have to go down this road to make sure you're getting the best value for your IT spend.